3 Questions for Our Authors

 April 04, 2019

 In anticipation of the planned discussion on Black Women’s Internationalism, scheduled for April 4th, we are highlighting the scholarship of two of our guests.
+You can also find the interview at Black Perspectives.

 Ashley Farmer is a historian of black women's history, intellectual history, and radical politics.
 She is currently an Assistant Professor in the Departments of History and African and African Diaspora Studies at the University of Texas at Austin.
 Her book, Remaking Black Power: How Black Women Transformed an Era is the first comprehensive intellectual history of women in the black power movement.